nick-shaw/blackmagic-output/README.md

 - Try different device index: `output.initialize(device_index=1)`

 **Build errors about missing headers**
-- Verify DeckLink SDK is installed correctly
+- The SDK headers are included in the repository under `_vendor/decklink_sdk/`
-- Update SDK paths in `setup.py` if installed in non-standard location
+- If you need to use a different SDK version, update the paths in `CMakeLists.txt`
-- On Linux, ensure headers are in system include path
+- On Linux, ensure headers are accessible to the build system

 **Permission errors (Linux)**
 - Add user to appropriate groups: `sudo usermod -a -G video $USER`